Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Problem Formulation and Related Work

 where $\bm D$ is a diagonal matrix with $D_{ii}=\sum_{j=1}^p W_{ij}$.
+A graph is called connected if there is a path between every pair of vertices.
+The sparse connected graphs include tree graph, modular graphs, grid graph, line graph, star graphs and so on.
+A graph is called complete if every pair of vertices is connected by an edge.

-In this paper, we focus on the case of connected graphs, implying that there is only one graph component.
-From spectral graph theory \citep{chung1997spectral}, the rank of the Laplacian matrix for a connected graph with $p$ nodes is $p-1$.
-Then, the set of Laplacian matrices for connected graphs can be formulated as
+In this paper, we will focus on the problem of learning sparse connected graphs first, and then we will extend our method to learn multiple component graphs.
+From spectral graph theory \citep{chung1997spectral}, the rank of the Laplacian matrix for any connected graph with $p$ nodes is $p-1$.
+Therefore, the set of Laplacian matrices for connected graphs can be formulated as

 where $\bm 0$ and $\bm 1$ denote the constant zero and one vectors, respectively.
-Next, we will define Laplacian constrained Gaussian Markov random fields, and without loss of generality we assume that the random vector $\bm x$ has zero mean.
+Next, we define the Laplacian constrained Gaussian Markov random fields, and without loss of generality we assume that the random vector $\bm x$ has zero mean.